-If you hear someone being threatened, see an unusual posting on the Internet, or notice something out of the ordinary, please contact Public Safety or the Bergen County Sheriff's Office.
+If you hear someone being threatened, either in an on-line classes or an in person class.
+If you see an unusual posting on the Internet, or notice something out of the ordinary, please contact Public Safety or the Bergen County Sheriff's Office.
 We are here for your protection and safety.
 You can also call the College's confidential tips line, 201-689-7070, with any concerns you may have.
 In the event of an emergency, it is important for everyone to be prepared and to act accordingly.
 Please read the following guidelines to become familiar with the College's safety procedures.